-He joins the faculty as an Adjunct Lecturer at SUNY Fredonia in Fall 2019 where he will teach Directing I.
+In 2019, he joined the faculty as an Adjunct Lecturer at SUNY Fredonia where he teaches Directing I.

 Chris works regionally as a speech and dialect coach for plays and musicals.

 He taught undergraduate Acting and Voice & Speech at Indiana University and is a teaching artist with the Broadway Mentors Program.

-His students have been seen onstage at New York’s City Center, the MUNY and currently on the National Tour of Hello, Dolly!
+His students have been seen onstage at New York’s City Center, the MUNY and currently on the Broadway National Tours of Frozen and Hello, Dolly!

 Full CV available on request.